 Deborah is the author of the book “Ready for Kindergarten” which can be viewed on Amazon and has published over 50 simple songs for young children which are available on her Teach Preschool Blog.

-Deborah often writes about the early learning experiences she has at home with her three grandchildren (soon to be four).
-Being a grandparent of three preschoolers born one right after the other has given Deborah a new window to the world of child development that she has fully embraced and observed.
+Deborah often writes about the early learning experiences she has at home with her four grandchildren.
+Being a grandparent of four preschoolers born one right after the other has given Deborah a new window to the world of child development that she has fully embraced and observed.
 Until a recent move ten hours away, Deborah’s grandchildren lived just down the road from her and attended her preschool.
 Now her experiences with the grandchildren have taken on a new look as she navigates grand parenting from a distance.
 Whether near or far, Deborah’s grandchildren continuously inspire her and teach her about the daily ins and outs of early childhood development and education.

 Deborah firmly believes that young children learn and develop best through play.
 It is through play that young children experience their world, work out their social and emotional well-being, develop and master life-long skills, and build a confident sense of self, school, learning, and life.